NixOS/rfcs/rfcs/0019-maintainers.md

 ```

 ## Evaluation of rules
-The first rule that matches is accepted.
+The first rule int the list that matches is accepted.
 If a rule has a `delegate` attribute, it will (recursively) apply the same algorithm until the
 most specific, topmost entry has been selected.

-Note that this implies in the example that zimbatm is the "failback" maintainer for all non-bundix
+Note that this implies in the example that zimbatm is the "fallback" maintainer for all non-bundix
 related files in `pkgs/development/ruby-modules`.

 ## Extending `lib/maintainers.nix`
-To facilitate future work on pinging people via IRC or GitHub issues, the values of the top level
+To facilitate future work on pinging people via IRC or GitHub PR's, the values of the top level
 attribute set should be converted from simple strings to attribute sets.

 Valid fields will be `fullName`, `email`, `GitHub` and `IRC`.

-If the GitHub attribute is ommited, it defaults to the name of the key in the top level attribute set.
+If the GitHub attribute is omitted, it defaults to the name of the key in the top level attribute set.

 ```
 # <nixpkgs/lib/maintainers.nix>